-Her practical knowledge, skills, and contacts are all expanding through New England Law.
-Hock is currently taking Entertainment Law
+Her practical knowledge, skills, and contacts all expanded through New England Law opportunities.
+Hock took Entertainment Law

-and is being mentored by her professor, prominent Boston entertainment lawyer Patti Jones
+and was mentored by her professor, prominent Boston entertainment lawyer Patti Jones

 .
-“Turns out we have a few overlapping friends in the music business, so we really hit it off,” says Hock.
+“Turns out we have a few overlapping friends in the music business, so we really hit it off,” said Hock.
 “In the music business it is all about networking and making sure you really establish connections with people on both a business and personal level.
-I am ecstatic that she has taken me under her wing!”
+I am ecstatic that she took me under her wing!”

-Hock strongly endorses the practical focus of New England Law’s curriculum; she appreciates the value of courses like Contract Drafting
+Hock strongly endorsed the practical focus of New England Law’s curriculum; she appreciated the value of courses like Contract Drafting

 , which “introduces you to the various types of contracts you will see in the real world;” Intellectual Property